-Tokyo Imperial Palace and Kagurazaka History Walking Tour
+Tokyo Imperial Palace and Kagurazaka Hidden History Tour

 Offered in: Japanese and 1 more

-This walking tour focuses on understanding Tokyo through history and everyday life, not just sightseeing.
-By combining the Imperial Palace area with the backstreets of Kagurazaka, you experience both the public and local sides of the city.
-Led by a knowledgeable local guide, the tour offers clear explanations, a relaxed pace, and insights you won’t find in guidebooks.
+This walking tour goes beyond sightseeing, offering a deeper understanding of Tokyo through its history and everyday life.
+By combining the Imperial Palace area with the quiet backstreets of Kagurazaka, you’ll experience both the city’s official face and its local soul.
+Led by a knowledgeable local guide, the tour is relaxed and easy-paced, with clear explanations and insights rarely found in guidebooks.

-⚫︎ Enjoy a balanced mix of history, culture, and local life
+⚫︎ A well-balanced mix of history, culture, and local life

-⚫︎ Explore hidden paths away from standard tourist crowds
+⚫︎ Hidden paths away from standard tourist routes

 What's Included